-You can celebrate all of the above in two weeks (April 26–28) at Seattle Center's Japanese Cherry Blossom & Cultural Festival.
+You can celebrate all of the above from April 25–27 at Seattle Center's Japanese Cherry Blossom & Cultural Festival.
 It's free and will feature Taiko drumming, crafts, dancing, food and other ways to get in touch with Seattle's Japanese heritage and the change of the seasons.

-Photo credits: Cherry blossom photo taken in West Seattle by Jonathon Colman (jcolman, flickr); photo of trillium by Doug Williams.Native salmonberry, huckleberry and especially trillium usually blossom this time of year.
+Photo credits: Bitmask/flickr cc; cherry blossom photo taken in West Seattle by Jonathon Colman (jcolman, flickr); photo of trillium by Doug Williams.Native salmonberry, huckleberry and especially trillium usually blossom this time of year.